 To learn more about Interim and to apply for this position, please go to our website at http://www.interiminc.org/employment/.

 Current R.N. license in the state of California required.
-Nurse Practitioner certification by the California Board of Registered Nursing.
+Nurse Practitioner certification by the California Board of Registered Nursing (board certified psychiatric or family nurse practitioner.
 Graduate of an Accredited School of Nurse Practitioner Program (MSN or DNP) required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES